 - The Next Whiskey Bar (2015 all-Weill revue)

-Compilation properties consisting of individual Weill or Blitzstein songs do not qualify for support.
+Compilation properties or concerts consisting of individual Weill or Blitzstein songs do not qualify for support.

 Musical adaptations and proposals in which the music serves in an incidental or background capacity are not eligible for funding.